-But the rules are about to change.
-Starting on January 1, 2021, all U.S. citizens who want to travel to the 26 members of Europe’s Schengen Zone will need to register with the European Travel Information and Authorization System (ETIAS) or risk being turned away at the border.
+Initially meant to come into effect on January 1, 2021, and then delayed again until early 2023, the European Travel Information and Authorization System (ETIAS) is now slated to launch in November 2023.
+At that point, all U.S. citizens who want to travel to the 26 members of Europe’s Schengen Zone will need to register with the ETIAS or risk being turned away at the border.

-Here’s everything you need to know about the new process:
+Here’s everything you need to know about the new ETIAS process:

-With ongoing terrorism threats, the European Union decided to implement this new travel authorization program to protect and strengthen its borders.
+The European Union decided to implement this new travel authorization program to protect and strengthen its borders amid mounting terror threats in Europe.
 By requiring visitors to register, the EU will be able to identify any possible threats or risks associated with travelers coming into these countries before they arrive.
-U.S. citizens will still be able to enter Europe without registering until January 1, 2021.

 “An ETIAS travel authorization does not reintroduce visa-like obligations,” it continues.
 “There is no need to go to a consulate to make an application, no biometric data is collected and significantly less information is gathered than during a visa application procedure.”

-Which countries will require ETIAS authorization to visit?
+Which European nations will require ETIAS authorization to visit?

 While Romania, Bulgaria, Croatia, and Cyprus aren’t currently Schengen countries, they are in the process of joining and will be subject to the same requirements once they do.

 However, there are still many European nations that aren’t part of the Schengen Zone, mostly in Eastern Europe.
 That means you’ll be able to travel to Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Macedonia, Moldova, Montenegro, Serbia, Turkey, and Ukraine without an ETIAS.